 The positive impacts of USAID’s water, sanitation, and hygiene (WASH) activities are often hard to dispute, especially during the immediate time period after projects comes to a close.
 But how sustainable are these outcomes several years later?

-The USAID Water Team, through its Water Communications and Knowledge Management project (Water CKM), is conducting a series of independent ex-post evaluations to better understand the long-term impact and sustainability of its WASH-related interventions.
+The USAID Water Team, through its Water Communications and Knowledge Management project (Water CKM), is conducting a series of six independent ex-post evaluations to better understand the long-term impact and sustainability of its WASH-related interventions.
 This evaluation series will help USAID understand whether and how its activity results have been sustained years after WASH projects close and inform future USAID investments in the sector.